Entodi/meshnet-pytorch/README.md

 This repository contains PyTorch implementation of MeshNet architecture.
 MeshNet is volumetric convolutional neural network based on dilated kernels [1] for image segmentation.

 Code provides framework to train, evaluate model for segmentation of 104 class brain atlas.
 It is modification of our previous work [4].
-We also using Cosine Annealing scheduler with Warm Restarts [5] (**Experimental**).

 # Training
 ```